-Jammu and Kashmir State is a food deficit State.
+Jammu and Kashmir (UT) is food deficit.
 There is a big gap between production of food grains and their consumption as a result State has to import about 07 lakh MTs of food grain every year.The Food grain production in Kashmir Division has touched 9.9 lakh M.Ts figure by the end of 2013-14.
 But still the deficit is 21.70% (about 2.65 lakh M.Ts).
 The deficit in production in Kashmir Division is mainly due to geographical and climatic conditions as most of the area is mono cropped.
 Another factor responsible for this is small and fragmented land holdings that minimize the scope of mechanization and other scientific practices for more production.
 Moreover conversion of agricultural land for Horticulture and other non-agricultural purpose is also contributing to this deficit.

 In order to bridge this gap to the maximum possible extent Agriculture Department has been striving hard for increasing the production level of various crops including food crops.
 To achieve this objective the Agriculture Department is implementing a number of Centrally Sponsored Schemes to incentivize farmers for adopting latest technology to enhance the production.
 During past few years department of Agriculture has achieved remarkable success in enhancing the production level of some important crops like Paddy, Maize, Vegetables and Saffron thereby improving the economic condition of the Farmers.
 However, there is yet lot more to be done to bring further improvement in the implementation of Agriculture schemes to make the State self sufficient.